 It's simple.
-If you want to see the Traditional Latin Mass preserved in the life of the Church, join our worldwide spiritual bouquet.
+If you want to see the Traditional Latin Mass preserved in the life of the Church, or pray for a holy pope, join our worldwide spiritual bouquets.
 You can participate in four ways:

 In every Mass, Jesus offers Himself (Body, Blood, Soul and Divinity) to His Father in an act of perfect reparation, thanksgiving, adoration, and supplication, renewing the Offering He made on the Cross for these same intentions.
 Through the Mass, God's graces flow down to humanity through Jesus, and in a special way, these graces are applied to the intention for which the Mass is offered.